schapi-create/apidoc-rpc-uat/md_files/README.md

 	To protect https client, server need to return certificate to client.
 Client should be able to validate identity and ownership of certificate from server using CA Certificate.

-	You can create self-signed certificates to set up this.
+	You can create self-signed certificates to set this up.

 	First of all, Generate root key.
 To protect your key, please set up pass phrase.